packetflinger/q2admin/README.md

 ### Config Options
-Option | Type | Default | What it does
+Set these options in the main q2admin config files Option | Type | Default | What it does
 --- | --- | --- | ---
 `adminpassword` | string | "" | A password to use to auth as an admin